DGCLab/PERREO-Pipeline/README.md

                               to also increase the k number (default: 2).
 -log2FC                       Log2-transformed fold-change threshold for Differential Expression Analysis (default: 1).
 -FDR                          Adjusted p-value threshold for Differential Expression Analysis (default: 0.05).
--prediction_model             yes/no (default: yes).
+-prediction_model             yes/no (default: no).
 When activated, it only will design prediction models in case the number of samples
                               is higher than 40.
 -positive_class               The experimental condition the user wants to be the positive class in the prediction model.
 ```